datasektionen/bawang-content/namnder/ovriga-funktionarer/body_en.md

 Contact us at [revisorer@datasektionen.se](mailto:revisorer@datasektionen.se) if you have any questions regarding the Chapter's regulatory documents or anything else that is related to the Chapter.

+## Datas Art Director (DAD) - Nicklas Peng

+DAD's purpose is partly to cooperate with others in the chapter when needed or there are requests for design and graphics.
+DAD also makes chapter officials visible in the chapter hall with the dFunk board, administrates the chapter's graphical licenses (lends these out when needed) as well as administrates the chapter's video and photo equipment.

 ## D-Fest - Samuel Hörnell

 D-Fest's tasks include - Organizing two parties for other officials per year, one after the Glögg-SM and one after the Val-SM.
 The purpose of the parties is to honor the chapter's outgoing and incoming officials. - Organize regular team building for the chapter's officials. - Possibly organize other meetings and events together with other chapters and student unions to represent the chapter externally.